avx/riscv-memops/README.md

-# riscv memcpy, memset, memmove functions
+# risc-v memcpy, memset, memmove functions

 Optimized memcpy, memset, memmove functions written in RISC-V assembler.
 Everyone wants to reduce the size of the code, so in order to comply with the compressed ISA specification, here preferably s0-s1, a0-a5 registers are used.

+Minimal supported risc-v ISA: rv32e

 ## code size

-rv64imafdc: memset: 148 bytes, memcpy: 192 bytes, memmove: 368 bytes
+rv64gc: memset: 148 bytes, memcpy: 192 bytes, memmove: 368 bytes

 ## performance